truenas/documentation/content/SCALE/SCALETutorials/Apps/InstallWGEasyApp.md

 Select **Enable Custom Host Path for WG-Easy Configuration Volume** to add the **Host Path for WG-Easy Configuration Volume** field.
 Enter or browse to select the mount path for the host path.

-{{< trueimage src="/images/SCALE/22.12/WgeasyStorageEnableCustomHostPath.png" alt="wg-easy Add Custom Host Path" id="5: wg-easy Add Custom Host Path" >}}
+{{< trueimage src="/images/SCALE/22.12/WgeasyStorageEnableCustomHostPath.png" alt="WG-Easy Add Custom Host Path" id="5: WG-Easy Add Custom Host Path" >}}

 To add additional host path volumes, click **Add** to the right of **Extra Host Path Volumes**.

-{{< trueimage src="/images/SCALE/22.12/WgeasyStorageAddExtraHostPathVolumes.png" alt="wg-easy Add Extra Host Path Volumes" id="6: wg-easy Add Extra Host Path Volumes" >}}
+{{< trueimage src="/images/SCALE/22.12/WgeasyStorageAddExtraHostPathVolumes.png" alt="WG-Easy Add Extra Host Path Volumes" id="6: WG-Easy Add Extra Host Path Volumes" >}}

 Enter the path in **Mount Path in Pod** where you want to mount the volume inside the pod.
 Enter or browse to the host path for the WG-Easy application dataset.